prodzilla/prodzilla/README.md

 # Prodzilla 🦖

 Prodzilla is a modern synthetic monitoring tool built in Rust.
-It's focused on surfacing whether existing behaviour in production is as expected in a human-readable format, so that stakeholders, or even customers, can contribute to system verification.
+It's focused on testing complex user flows in production, whilst working towards natural human readability.

-It supports sending custom requests, verifying responses are as expected, and outputting alerts via webhooks, or viewing results in json from a web server.
+Prodzilla supports emulating simple and complex user flows through configuration in just a yaml file.
+It enables chained requests to APIs, passing of values from one response to another request, verifying responses are as expected, and outputting alerts via webhooks on failures.
+It exposes a suite of endpoints that allow viewing results in json, or manual triggering of probes.
 May add a UI in future.

-It's also lightning fast, runs with < 5mb of ram, and free to host on Shuttle - all thanks to Rust.
+It's also lightning fast, runs with < 5mb of ram, and is free to host on Shuttle.

+The long-term goals of Prodzilla are:
+- To reduce divergence and duplication of code between blackbox, end-to-end testing and production observability
+- To avoid situations where documented system behaviour is out of date, or system behaviour in specific situations is totally unknown
+- To make testing in production easier - through features such as marking test requests

 To be part of the community, or for any questions, join our [Discord](https://discord.gg/ud55NhraUm) or get in touch at [prodzilla.io](https://prodzilla.io/).